Miranda (1948 film): Plot summary

-Martin's wife Clare reluctantly agrees to the arrangement, but insists he hire someone to look after the "patient".
+Clare reluctantly agrees to the arrangement, but insists Paul hire someone to look after the "patient".
 He selects Nurse Carey for her eccentric nature and takes her into his confidence.
 To Paul's relief, Carey is delighted to be working for a mermaid as she has always believed they exist.

 Miranda's seductive nature earns her the admiration of not only Paul, but also his chauffeur Charles, as well as Nigel, the fiancé of Clare's friend and neighbour Isobel, arousing the jealousy of the women.
 Nigel even breaks off his engagement, but when he and Charles discover that Miranda has been flirting with both of them, they come to their senses.

-With Clare strongly suspecting that Miranda is a mermaid, she makes Martin admit it.
+With Clare strongly suspecting that Miranda is a mermaid, she makes Paul admit it.
 But when Miranda overhears Clare telling Paul that the public must be told, Miranda wheels herself down to the Thames and makes her escape into the water.
 She had previously told them she would go to Majorca for a visit.

 In the final scene, Miranda is shown on a rock, holding a merbaby on her lap.